1. Purpose of policy

 (h) applications for any of the foregoing and any right to have information kept confidential, and other results of intellectual activity in the industrial, commercial, scientific or literary or artistic fields.

-Invited scholar means any person other than a staff member or student who takes part in any research or scholarly activity at USC pursuant to which that person creates intellectual property, and includes a person who holds an adjunct, conjoint, honorary, voluntary, honorary role or other similar appointment made in accordance with the relevant university policies and procedures.
+Invited scholar means any person other than a staff member or student who takes part in any research or scholarly activity at the University pursuant to which that person creates intellectual property, and includes a person who holds an adjunct, conjoint, honorary, voluntary, honorary role or other similar appointment made in accordance with the relevant university policies and procedures.

 Moral rights means rights of integrity, rights of attribution and other rights of an analogous nature which may now exist or which may exist in the future under the Copyright Act 1968 (Cth) or under the law of a country other than Australia which is given effect in Australia.